Special Education (SPEC)

 Students visit a variety of early childhood special education settings serving young children with special needs and their families.
 Students work with various educators and specialists in intervention and inclusion programs.
 This course combines field experiences in early childhood special education settings with a seminar approach relating theory and research to practice.

-SPEC 669 Development Communication Skills Atypical Children (3 Credits)
+SPEC 669 Developing Communication Skills in Atypical Learners (3 Credits)

 SPEC 670 Remediation of Learning Disabilities (3 Credits)

 This course familiarizes candidates with a wide range of remediation approaches in all areas of academics: reading, written language, and mathematics.
 This course also assists candidates in developing skills, which allow them to choose the appropriate strategies or interventions for specific academic problems.

 SPEC 671 Therapeutic Interventions for the Learning Disabled Child (3 Credits)